 We are also better at showing our emotions through facial expressions, tone of voice, and body language.
 Whereas, men are better at hiding their emotions and maintaining a poker face.

 But often, we’re still able to decode your tells.
+Women’s keen intuitive abilities allow them to decode these subtle, often unconscious signals.

 Research on nonverbal communication skills shows women are better at reading facial expressions and emotions.
 As a result, we are more likely to pick up on the subconscious cues of others.